andypowe11/AWS-Alexa-Pingdom-Skill/README.md

 # AWS Alexa Pingdom Skill

-An Alexa skill to find out the status of any websites you monitor with Pingdom, built using Claudia.js and the Alexa Skills Kit..
+An Alexa skill to find out the status of any websites you monitor with Pingdom, built using Claudia.js and the Alexa Skills Kit.
 The following Alexa commands are available:

     Alexa, ask Pingdom for an overview
     Alexa, ask Pingdom for a summary of website_name

-or you can jusy say
+plus one or two other things (see the intent schema).
+Or you can jusy say:

     Alexa, open Pingdom